Last Updated on

 The treatment can be performed by leaving cups over tight or achy spots on affected muscles or by gliding the cups over muscles in a massage-like fashion.

-You can also leave the cup in one area have the patient perform a movement or stretch.
+Also, you can leave the cup in one area have the patient perform a movement or stretch.
 This is called tissue distraction with movement (TDM).

 Massage lotion is definitely recommended to reduce the friction on the skin and to make the treatment more comfortable.

-Professional practitioners trained in acupuncture will place the cups over known acupuncture points to stimulate Qi (pronounced “chee”).
-Some cupping sets even come with a firm metal projection that attaches within the inside of the cup and provides an acupressure over the targeted area.
+In addition, professional practitioners trained in acupuncture will place the cups over known acupuncture points to stimulate Qi (pronounced “chee”).
+Since some cupping sets come with a firm metal projection that attaches within the inside of the cup, they can be used to provide acupressure.